MicrosoftDocs/quantum-docs/articles/provider-ionq.md

 ## Input format

 In Q#, the output of a quantum measurement is a value of type `Result`, which can only take the values `Zero` and `One`.
-When you define a Q# operation, it can only be submitted to IonQ hardware if the return type is a collection of `Results`, that is, if the output of the operation is the result of a quantum measurement.
-The reason for this is because IonQ builds a histogram from the returned values, so it restricts the return type to `Results` to simplify creating this histogram.
+When you define a Q# operation, it can only be submitted to IonQ hardware if the return type is a collection of `Result`s, that is, if the output of the operation is the result of a quantum measurement.
+The reason for this is because IonQ builds a histogram from the returned values, so it restricts the return type to `Result`s to simplify creating this histogram.

 IonQ's targets correspond to [No Control Flow profile](xref:microsoft.quantum.target-profiles#create-and-run-applications-for-no-control-flow-profile-targets).
 This profile can't run quantum operations that require the use of the results from qubit measurements to control the program flow.